 Here’s why:

-• Tracking your time helps you understand the time difference between your current location and your teammates’ or clients’ location.
+- Tracking your work activity helps you understand the time difference between your current location and your teammates’ or clients’ location.
 With this data, you can adjust your schedule accordingly to ensure you are available during the hours your services are needed the most.

 If you’re wondering what time tracking tool to use, we recommend Traqq.
 It’s a powerful, user-friendly time tracking software with all the features you need to stay on top of your schedule.